malawson/rabbitmq-ecs-autoclustering/README.md

 Rabbitmq Auto Clustering in Amazon EC2 Container Service
 ========================================================

 Automation of Rabbitmq clustering in Amazon EC2 Container Service based on AWS Auto Scaling group membership.
+This has been tested with small to medium size rabbitmq clusters.
+For example a cluster of 3 nodes would be able to withstand up to 2 node failures; meaning if 2 ECS instances/tasks were to die they would be replaced by new instances/tasks (based on the desired count of 3 set for the Auto Scaling group or the ECS service) and these new nodes will rejoin the existing cluster.
+All of the code for handling cluter formation and recovery is in docker-image/rabbitmq_asg_autocluster.py

 **Requirements:**